Glossary of Myeloma Terms and Definitions

 Tumor necrosis factor (TNF): A cell signaling protein (cytokine) involved in systemic inflammation and bone resorption.
 TNF alpha is elevated in myeloma patients.

-Tumor suppressor gene: Also called an anti-oncogene.
+Tumor suppressor protein: Also called an anti-oncogene.
 A gene that protects a cell from one step on the path to cancer.
 When this gene mutates to cause a loss or reduction in its function, the cell can progress to cancer, usually in combination with other genetic changes.

 Umbilical cord blood transplant: See “Transplant.”